ethansheridansmith/PersonalPortfolioWebsite/README.md

 npm start
 ```

-# Features
+## Features

-- Personal information
+- Personal details and background.
-- Contact details and relevant links
+- Contact information and relevant links.
-- Sleek design
+- Sleek and modern design.
-- Photos of yours truely
+- Personal photographs.
-- Previous projects and in the works projects
+- Highlighted projects and ongoing works.
-- Education and Work expreiences information
+- Information about my educational background and work experiences.

-# Contibuting
+# Contributing

-If you'd like to contribute or add to this design or use it as a base design for your own website please feel free to clone, pull request or open an issue within this project.
+If you'd like to contribute, modify this design, or use it as a foundation for your own website, please feel free to clone, submit a pull request, or open an issue within this project.

-# To-Do-List
+## To-Do-List

-- [x] Create this lovely ReadMe.MD
+- [] Create this comprehensive README.md.
-- [ ] Start on setup and back end
+- [] Kick-start the backend setup.
-- [ ] Create front end
+- [] Develop the frontend.
-- [ ] Polish with images and stylise
+- [] Enhance with images and refine the design.
-- [ ] Finish project and display
+- [] Complete the project and display it.
-- [ ] Set up Liscence
+- [] Configure the License.

-# license
+## License

-havent set this up yet :)
+Yet to be configured.